snowplow/snowplowanalytics.com/_posts/2020-01-21-snowplow-objc-tracker-1.2.0-released/index.md

 <h2 id="watchos">1. watchOS support</h2>

-The important news of this version is the support of watchOS ([#465][465]) as the new platform supported on our tracker.
-A big thanks goes to [Leo Mehlig][leoasana] who has contributed updating the tracker to work properly on Apple Watch.
+The important news of this version is the support of the watchOS platform on our tracker ([#465][465]).
+A big thanks goes to [Leo Mehlig][leoasana] who has contributed updating the tracker so it works properly on the Apple Watch.
-Since the day Apple Watch has been released, it has gained importance firmly keeping the leadership of the smartwatch market.
-Its success forces the developers who are building Apple Watch apps to understand how to best engage the audience with apps so different from a classic smartphone app.
-The data tracked on the watch can provide a full picture about how the users use the watch, enabling developers and designers into the hard job of extracting the full power from the watch apps.
+Since the day Apple Watch was released, it has firmly kept its leadership position within the smartwatch market.
+Its success forces developers who are building Apple Watch apps to understand how to best engage an audience that behaves so differently than on a classic smartphone app.
+The data tracked on the watch can provide a full picture about how the users use the watch, enabling developers and designers to do the hard job of extracting the full power from the watch apps.
 The watchOS was the missing platform in our tracker.
 We already support iOS, macOS and tvOS.

 The tracker can be instanced and configured like the tracker in the iOS app.
 It can be done in the ExtensionDelegate of the watch app or in an InterfaceController if it's a single screen app.
 There are no differencies in the way you can use it.